Only the most courageous survive the unforgiving Hel Tundra. Will you perish in the frozen lands of monsters, magic, and terror?

 You squint and tap your screen in frustration.

 A glass mirror shimmers in front of you.
-Ripples wash out and smoothen to nothing.
+Ripples wash out and smooth to nothing.

 "What the hell..." you utter.
 You're looking at yourself, except you're not really—